Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Application of the interventional effects framework to the gender pay gap

 \subsection{Preliminary considerations on the choice of approach}

-When studying the gender pay gap, Approach 1 would be of interest when examining the direct and indirect effects of a gender (e.g., of being female) on wages, while Approach 2 would be used to evaluate reductions in gender-induced wage disparity through relevant mediator interventions.
-Both approaches involve constructing causal effects of gender, which implies hypothetical manipulations of gender.
-However, when gender is understood as a complex construct that encompasses various aspects such as social roles, norms, perceptions, behaviors, and physical attributes, the notion of manipulating someone's gender remains somewhat ambiguous.
+In studying the gender pay gap, Approach 1 would be of interest in examining the direct and indirect effects of gender on wages, while Approach 2 would be used to evaluate the reduction of gender-induced wage disparity through relevant mediator interventions.
+Both approaches would entail the construction of causal effects pertaining to gender, implying the notion of hypothetical manipulations of gender.
+However, these concepts become somewhat ambiguous without a precise definition of gender or of which aspect of gender is in view (e.g., social roles, norms, perceptions, behaviors, or physical attributes).
 There is a debate over whether valid causal inference is possible with respect to ill-defined or non-manipulable exposures such as gender or race \citep[][]{holland1986statistics, vanderweele_hernan_2012causal, Glymour_2014_comment, Glymour_Spiegelman_2017, Pearl_2018_NonManipulable}.
 Some authors suggest shifting the focus from actual traits to perceived traits, which facilitates experimental manipulation \citep[][]{fienberg2003discussion, kaufman_epidemiologic_2008, Greiner_Rubin_2011_Perceived_Immutable_Characteristics}.
-For example, researchers can obscure visible traits of an applicant's gender or race by employing methods such as placing a screen between candidates and decision-makers \citep{goldin2000orchestrating}.
-The model in Figure \ref{DAG_applied_PERCEPTION} assumes that being male or female affects wages directly through gender perception, suggesting that the perception of an employee’s gender can lead to unequal compensation practices.
-Based on this model, the pathway from gender to wage via gender perception could be analyzed using the concept of controlled direct effects.
-This approach would set all mediators - except perceived gender - at equal levels for both women and men.
-Consequently, any remaining wage disparity could be attributed to a direct effect of gender through its (likely unobserved) perception.
+For example, researchers can obscure the visible attributes of an applicant's gender by employing methods such as placing a screen between candidates and decision-makers \citep{goldin2000orchestrating}.
+The illustrative model presented in Figure \ref{DAG_applied_PERCEPTION} for the effect of gender on wage involves gender perception.
+The model posits that gender affects wage through gender perception, suggesting that wage decisions may be influenced by whether an individual is perceived as a man or a woman.
+The meaning of ``gender perception'' will not be further elaborated upon here; instead, the focus will be on analytical techniques when assuming a model like that in Figure \ref{DAG_applied_PERCEPTION}.
+In this model, the pathway from gender to wage via gender perception could be addressed using the concept of controlled direct effects \citep{Pearl2001}.
+This approach would set all mediators - except gender perception - at equal levels for both women and men.
+Consequently, any remaining wage disparity could be attributed to a direct effect of gender through gender perception.
 However, this method relies on challenging conditions.
 Apart from conditional independence assumptions \citep{Tyler_book}, the adjusted set of mediators must be exhaustive to accurately separate the Gender $\rightarrow$ Gender Perception $\rightarrow$ Wage pathway from other pathways.